deepikap1/DP_Problem/README.md

 use these commands in terminal for compilation.

 # How to compile this code:
-$ gcc dp.c o dp -lpthread
+$ gcc dp.c -o dp -lpthread

 # how to run this code:
 $ ./dp